Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

-where $\mathbb{1}[\cdot]$ is an indicator function, $\lambda_2$ controls the number of components selected, and $\alpha \in \mathopen[1,\infty\mathclose)$ controls the tradeoff between the number of main effects and the number of interaction effects in the model.
-We note that Problem~\eqref{eq: GAM with interactions L0} can be formulated as a mixed integer program (MIP)~\citep{wolsey1999integer}, and hence can be solved to optimality with modern commercial solvers (for example, Gurobi, Mosek) for small/moderate scale problems.
-Recently, tailored nonlinear branch-and-bound techniques~\citep{hazimeh2020sparse} have been shown to be promising for solving $\ell_0$-sparse linear regression problems.
-Since we intend to compute solutions to~\eqref{eq: GAM with interactions L0} for a family of tuning parameters $(\lambda_{1}, \lambda_{2})$ at scale, we consider high-quality approximate solutions (cf Section~\ref{sec: Efficient Computations at scale}).
-Once a good solution to~\eqref{eq: GAM with interactions L0} is available, we can employ MIP techniques to improve the solution and/or certify the quality of the solution, extending the local search techniques presented in~\cite{HazimehL0Learn} for $\ell_0$-sparse linear regression problems.
-To our knowledge, this is the first work to pursue a methodological investigation of estimator~\eqref{eq: GAM with interactions L0}.
+where $\mathbb{1}[\cdot]$ is an indicator function, $\lambda_2\in \mathopen[0,\infty\mathclose)$ controls the number of selected components, and $\alpha \in \mathopen[1,\infty\mathclose)$ controls the tradeoff between the number of main and interaction effects.
+We note that the finite-dimensional version of Problem~\eqref{eq: GAM with interactions L0 FunForm} can be formulated as a mixed integer program (MIP)~\citep{wolsey1999integer}, and hence can be solved to optimality with modern commercial solvers (for example, Gurobi, Mosek) for small/moderate scale problems.
+Tailored nonlinear branch-and-bound techniques~\citep{hazimeh2020sparse} are promising for solving large-scale instances of $\ell_0$-sparse linear regression problems (to optimality).
+Since we intend to compute solutions to~\eqref{eq: GAM with interactions L0 FunForm} for a family of tuning parameters $(\lambda_{1}, \lambda_{2})$ at scale, we consider high-quality approximate solutions (cf Section~\ref{sec: Efficient Computations at scale}).
+Once a good solution to~\eqref{eq: GAM with interactions L0 FunForm} is available, we can employ MIP techniques to improve the solution and/or certify the quality of the solution, extending the local search techniques presented in~\cite{HazimehL0Learn} for $\ell_0$-sparse linear regression problems.
+Our methodological investigation of estimator~\eqref{eq: GAM with interactions L0 FunForm} is of independent interest.
+We refer to this model as \modelbname\footnote{\modelbname~stands for \underline{E}nd-to-end \underline{L}earning \underline{A}pproach for \underline{A}dditive spli\underline{N}es with \underline{I}nteractions.}.

+While in this paper, we study a group $\ell_0$ penalty in~\eqref{eq: GAM with interactions L0 FunForm}, one can also consider other non-convex penalty functions: for example, based on the (group) SCAD \citep{Fan2001} and MCP \citep{Zhang2010}.
+Exploring the statistical and computational aspects of using such penalties would be interesting to pursue and is left as future work.